 The UC Irvine Pathways to Engineering Collaborative Program is funded by the National Science Foundation.
 This scholarship program was established to recognize the academic achievement and potential of low-income students who aim to earn their bachelor’s degree in engineering.
 The program aims to increase the number of low-income transfer students to graduate with an engineering baccalaureate degree and enter the STEM workforce/graduate school.

 Students in the S-STEM program will join a cohort of like-minded students to participate in co-curricular activities such as a summer bridge program, advising, mentoring, tutoring, academic and career workshops, and industry and research internships.
-For those that apply and are accepted into the program, students will receive annual scholarships up to $6,500 per year for 2 years at IVC and $10,000 per year for 2 years at UC Irvine.
+For those that apply and are accepted into the program, students are eligible to receive annual scholarships up to $6,500 per year for 2 years at IVC and $10,000 per year for 2 years at UC Irvine.

 As a scholarship recipient students are expected to:

 - UC TAG requirements currently mandate a 3.4 minimum GPA for transfer

 - Meet with your counselor at least once per semester

 - Meet with faculty and peer mentors throughout the academic year

 - Participate in academic and career workshops

 - Must be enrolled as a full-time engineering transfer student at IVC (enrolled in 12 or more units)

 - Maintain at least a GPA of 2.7 or higher while attending IVC